mindbrainlab/qunex_tutorials/guides/nuisance_signal_regression.md

 or inflate the task-related BOLD response and cause spurious correlations in analyses of functional connectivity.
 Removal of signals related to movement correction parameters is a standard step in functional connectivity preprocessing and is sometimes also used in task activation analyses.
-QuNex provides specific functionality for motion correction parameter regression that include (a) movement parameter preparation and (b) specification of movement parameter regression in GLM modelling.
+QuNex provides specific functionality for motion correction parameter regression that includes (a) movement parameter preparation and (b) specification of movement parameter regression in GLM modeling.

 Motion parameters are automatically processed and copied when data are imported from a minimal preprocessing pipeline into the QuNex folder structure.
-When data is processed using HCP minimal processing pipelines and imported into the QuNex folder structure using the 'map_hcp_data' command, the six motion parameters (translation in the x, y, and z directions and rotation about the X, Y, and Z axes) are copied to the `sessions/<session id>/images/functional/movement folder`.
-For each bold file, a 'bold[N]_mov.dat' text file is created with the following information:
+When data is processed using HCP minimal processing pipelines and imported into the QuNex folder structure using the `map_hcp_data` command, the six motion parameters (translation in the x, y, and z directions and rotation about the X, Y, and Z axes) are copied to the `sessions/<session id>/images/functional/movement folder`.
+For each bold file, a `bold[N]_mov.dat` text file is created with the following information:

 ```